 The remainder of this entry focuses on other drug use disorders (excluding alcohol).
 Full data on alcohol use disorders can be found at our entry on Alcohol Consumption.

 Drug use disorder, also known as drug dependence, is defined by the IHME based on the definition within the WHO's International Classification of Diseases (ICD-10).
 It encapsulates the same dependency criteria and diagnosis as that of substance use disorders (described here), but is distinguished by the fact that it does not include alcohol use disorders.
 This means it is inclusive of all illicit drugs (whether prescribed or otherwise) including opioids, cocaine, amphetamine and cannabis.
 This classification does not include tobacco.

-When these trends are broken down by age, we see that globally, adults in their twenties are most likely to have a drug use disorder; around 2 percent (1-in-50) people aged 20-29 do.
-In the United States, 8-9 percent of adults in their twenties had a drug use disorder in 2016; this is around 1-in-11 or 1-in-12.
+When these trends are broken down by age, we see that globally, adults in their twenties are most likely to have a drug use disorder; more than 2 percent (1-in-50) people aged 20-29 do.
+In the United States, 8-9 percent of adults in their early twenties had a drug use disorder in 2017; this is around 1-in-11 or 1-in-12.

-It's estimated that globally around 62 million people had a drug use disorder in 2016 — two-thirds were male (40 million) and one-third female (20 million).
+It's estimated that globally around 71 million people had a drug use disorder in 2017.

-The highest share experience opioid addiction, accounting for around 42 percent globally; cannabis addiction accounts for approximately one-third.
+The highest share experience opioid addiction, accounting for around 55 percent globally; cannabis addiction accounts for approximately one-quarter.